THE GUIDE

 hey there

-And never forget that we’re cheering for you every step of the way!
+And always, always know — I’m cheering you on every step of the way.

 xoxo,